elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

     ...
     ```

-3. Restart application
+3. Restart application:

+  Once the annotation has been set, the Pods need to be recreated for the instrumentation libraries to be injected.

     ```bash
     kubectl rollout restart deployment python-app -n python
     ```

-3. Verify the auto-instrumentation resources are injected in the Pod:
+4. Verify the auto-instrumentation resources are injected in the Pod:

   Python apps are instrumented by the OpenTelemetry Operator with the following actions:

   - It adds an init container in the Pod with the objective of copying the SDK to a shared volume.

   - Defines an `emptyDir volume` mounted in both containers.

   - Adds `PYTHONPATH` and other OTEL related environment variables.

   Run `kubectl describe pod python-app-xxxx` and check:

   - There should be an init container named `opentelemetry-auto-instrumentation-python` in the Pod:

     ```bash
-    $ kubectl describe pod java-app-8d84c47b8-8h5z2 -n java ...
+    $ kubectl describe pod python-app-8d84c47b8-8h5z2 -n python ...
     ...
     Init Containers: